A model for complex analytic equivariant elliptic cohomology from quantum field theory: Supermanifolds and superstacks

 \subsection{Vector bundles on supermanifolds}

-A \emph{vector bundle} on a supermanifold is a locally free sheaf of modules over the structure sheaf; again, by a partition of unity argument, this sheaf is determined by its global sections as a module over the global sections of the structure sheaf.
-For a vector bundle $V$ on $N$, we use the notation $\Gamma(V)$ to denote the module over $C^\infty(N)$.
+A \emph{vector bundle} on a supermanifold is a locally free sheaf of modules over the structure sheaf; by a partition of unity argument, this sheaf is determined by its global sections as a module over the global sections of the structure sheaf.
+For a vector bundle $V$ on $N$, we use the notation $\Gamma(V)$ to denote the module over~$C^\infty(N)$.

 \begin{ex} The tangent space $TN$ of a supermanifold is the sheaf of derivations of its structure sheaf, $C^\infty(N)$.
-The sheaf of 1-forms, $\Omega^1(N)$, is the dual sheaf of $C^\infty(N)$-modules. \end{ex}
+The sheaf of 1-forms, $\Omega^1(N)$, is the dual sheaf of~$C^\infty(N)$-modules. \end{ex}

-For a vector bundle $V$ on $N$, let $\Pi V$ denote the vector bundle associated with the parity reversal of the $C^\infty(N)$-module~$\Gamma(V)$.
+For a vector bundle $V$ on $N$, let $\Pi V$ denote the vector bundle associated with the opposite parity when viewed as a $C^\infty(N)$-module~$\Gamma(V)$.
 We note that this potentially conflicts with the notation $\Pi E$ from Example~\ref{ex:Batchelor}: above $\Pi E$ denoted a supermanifold, whereas here $\Pi V$ is a vector bundle over a supermanifold.
-However, the presheaf on supermanifolds from Example~\ref{ex:Batchelor} is the same as the presheaf defined by the vector bundle on supermanifolds, defined as \beq \Pi V(S):=\{x\in N(S), v\in \Gamma(S,x^*V)^\odd\}, \eeq and more generally define the $S$-points of a vector bundle~$V$ over an arbitrary supermanifold as
+However, the presheaf on supermanifolds from Example~\ref{ex:Batchelor} is the same as the presheaf defined by the vector bundle on supermanifolds, defined as \beq \Pi V(S):=\{x\in N(S), v\in \Gamma(S,x^*V)^\odd\}. \eeq More generally, define the $S$-points of a vector bundle~$V$ over an arbitrary supermanifold